mum-never-proud/blitz/README.md

 > extend

-Extends the properties of an object from the given sources, or extends blitz when no source is given.
+Extend the properties of an object from the given sources, or extend blitz when no source is given.

 ```javascript
 $.extend(targetObject, [, sourceObjects]);